oppia/oppia-web-developer-docs/Launching-new-features.md

 #### Backend

-For example, if you wish to write a test with the required feature flag enabled, you can do so by following the steps below:
+In general, you should test both the cases in which the feature flag is enabled and when it is not.
+To write a test with the feature flag enabled, you can do the following:

 1. Import the following modules into the test file: